 MUN Conference

-Date: 7-8 February 2025
+Date: 3-4 October 2025

-We are thrilled to invite you to the first ever MUN conference at Royal Grammar School Guildford Qatar.
+We are thrilled to invite you to the first ever international MUN conference at Royal Grammar School Guildford Qatar.

 Our modern facilities are fully equipped to host delegates and student officers, ensuring an exceptional environment for meaningful discussions, engaging debates, and valuable networking opportunities.